 I find that FastPasses are the biggest source of frustration to first-time or infrequent park goers.
 Many people don’t know what FastPasses are, how to use them, or what to use them on.
 With this in mind, I’m going to write a guide to each U.S. park on when and where to use FastPasses.

-We started this series with Animal Kingdom and then wrote about Hollywood Studios.
+In this post, we’ll run through the best strategy for FastPass+ at Walt Disney World’s Epcot.
 If you are completely unfamiliar with FastPass+ I would recommend starting with the Animal Kingdom post, which has a detailed description of how to use FastPass+.
-In this post I’ll cover how to use FastPass+ at Epcot.
+To see our FastPass strategy for other parks, click here.

 Are there differences in FastPass+ at Epcot than other parks?